jmanthony3/Archimedes/docs/class/engr-851-001-integrated-computational-materials-engineering/dislocation-dynamics-methods.md

 ## Molecular Dynamics
 Strain hardening and ultimate failure comes form dislocations multiplying together.
 This requires short time scale because of the thermal vibrations of atoms: in the order of femtoseconds.
-Molecular dynamics operates at the microscale for #single-crystals to bridge the difficulty of the time scale limitations.
+Molecular dynamics operates at the microscale for #single-crystal to bridge the difficulty of the time scale limitations.

 ### Basic Geometry
 Typically, dislocations are taught to be linear in shape, but, in actuality, dislocations are round.